 Then the rest of the room can become a small office, library, home gym, etc.

-And, last but not least, you don’t have to split off a Formal Living Room into 2 spaces to use it for multiple purposes.
+And, last but not least, you don’t have to split off an unused Front Room into 2 spaces to use it for multiple purposes.
 You can just get clever with the design and layout of the room.

 Add a music practice corner into a teen lounge or family room.
 Or, combine the Library, English Pub, and traditional Game Room ideas together to make the coolest home lounge EVER.